Consolidating SAP Licenses Across Multiple Systems Globally

 SAP’s standard contracts and tools do anticipate multi-system use, but it requires customer diligence to avoid duplication:

-• Named User License Rights: Under SAP’s licensing principles, a Named User license is assigned to one individual and entitles them to access any SAP software covered by the license type.
+- Named User License Rights: Under SAP’s licensing principles, a Named User license is assigned to one individual and entitles them to access any SAP software covered by the license type.
 Suppose a person is licensed as (for example) a Professional User.
-In that case, they can use SAP ECC, S/4HANA, BW, CRM, etc., as needed, without needing separate licenses for each system, as long as those systems are under the same corporate agreement.
-Affiliates (subsidiaries) are typically covered so that a global enterprise can have one contract for all users across all divisions.
-However, SAP contracts also stipulate that each unique individual must have a license, and you cannot share one license among multiple people.
+In that case, they can utilize SAP ECC, S/4HANA, BW, CRM, and other systems as needed, without requiring separate licenses for each system, provided those systems are covered under the same corporate agreement.
+Affiliates (subsidiaries) are typically covered, allowing a global enterprise to have a single contract for all users across all divisions.
+However, SAP contracts also stipulate that each unique individual must have a separate license, and you cannot share a single license among multiple people.
 The onus is on the customer to track that a user’s single license is not inadvertently counted multiple times.

-• LAW (License Administration Workbench) is the central tool for combining these measurements.
-LAW allows you to consolidate user data from multiple systems into one unified report, automatically recognizing duplicate users across systems.
+- LAW (License Administration Workbench) is the central tool for combining these measurements.
+LAW allows you to consolidate user data from multiple systems into a single, unified report, automatically identifying duplicate users across systems.
 For example, if “User X” exists in an ECC system and a CRM system, LAW can identify it as the same person (based on matching criteria) and count them once at the highest license type they have.
 This prevents the scenario where user X is counted twice (e.g., as a Professional in one system and a Limited Professional in another).
 SAP’s LAW tool was specifically introduced to solve the problem of “one individual being licensed twice” in multi-system environments.

-• How LAW Works: LAW requires choosing matching criteria (such as user ID, email, first/last name, personnel number, etc.) to determine if accounts in different systems belong to the same person.
+- How LAW Works: LAW requires selecting matching criteria (such as user ID, email, first and last name, personnel number, etc.) to determine if accounts in different systems belong to the same person.
 Once the criteria are set and data from all systems is imported, LAW will group and combine users accordingly.
 It applies SAP’s consolidation rules – for instance, if the same user has a Professional and a Limited Professional license in two systems, the Limited license is absorbed into the higher Professional license count.
 The output is a combined license audit report that forms the basis for compliance checks or contract negotiations with SAP.

-• Affiliate and Regional Contracts: Check how your SAP contract handles affiliate companies and multiple installations in a global setup.
+- Affiliate and Regional Contracts: Check how your SAP contract handles affiliate companies and multiple installations in a global setup.
 Ideally, a single master agreement covers all systems worldwide, treating all users as one pool.
-If historically, there are separate contracts per region, consider negotiating a contract consolidation or at least co-terming to facilitate moving licenses between entities.
+If there have been separate contracts per region in the past, consider negotiating a contract consolidation or at least co-terming to facilitate the transfer of licenses between entities.
 SAP may transfer named user licenses between affiliates if all are under the same corporate umbrella (especially if defined in the contract).
 Without such provisions, you could have the absurd situation of one region being over-licensed (unused surplus).
 At the same time, another is under-licensed but cannot share those licenses – a costly inefficiency.
 Ensuring contract language allows usage across affiliates (and, if possible, outlines processes for mergers or divestitures) is key to avoiding duplicate licensing when organizational changes occur.

 Rationalizing Users Across SAP ECC and S/4HANA

-• Consistent License Classification: ECC and S/4HANA have similarly named user categories (Professional, Worker/Employee, etc.), though names may differ slightly.
+- Consistent License Classification: ECC and S/4HANA have similarly named user categories (e.g., Professional, Worker/Employee), although the names may differ slightly.
 Ensure the same individual is assigned the equivalent license type in ECC and S/4HANA.
 If a user is a Professional in ECC, they should also be treated as a Professional (or S/4HANA Enterprise user) in the S/4 system.
 Discrepancies can complicate consolidation – SAP will generally count the user at the higher license level, but you want to avoid any ambiguity that could cause SAP to question your classification.
 SAP provides conversion guides and documents for mapping old license types to new S/4HANA license roles.

-• Leverage SAP Conversion Programs: SAP has programs for converting existing ECC licenses to S/4HANA licenses when you migrate (often called contract conversion or license exchange programs).
-A global enterprise should consolidate its user count before conversion to avoid converting more licenses than needed.
-For example, if 1000 ECC named users and 1200 S/4HANA named users are counted separately, but actually only 1300 unique people total, converting them separately would overshoot.
+- Leverage SAP Conversion Programs: SAP has programs for converting existing ECC licenses to S/4HANA licenses when you migrate (often called contract conversion or license exchange programs).
+A global enterprise should consolidate its user count before conversion to avoid over-licensing.
+For example, if 1000 ECC named users and 1200 S/4HANA named users are counted separately, but there are only 1300 unique people in total, converting them separately would result in an overshoot.
 Instead, consolidate and convert, so you may only need 1300 S/4 licenses instead of 2200.
 SAP’s conversion ratio and credit mechanisms will assume you’ve accounted for duplicates.
 Failing to do so could leave you with excess post-migration entitlements (and cost).

 In summary, the principles of consolidation apply equally to ECC and S/4HANA – treat them as part of one landscape when counting users.